zanitete/flux-helm-test/README.md

 ## Prerequisites

-* Helm server tiller should be ideally running in the cluster already, though the helm-operator will wait until it does. **
+- *Helm server tiller should be ideally running in the cluster already, though the helm-operator will wait until it does.*

-* A git repo with the following (required) structure: *
+- *Git repo with the following (required) structure:*

 ```
 gitUser/repoName/charts/chart1#